Digestive disorders are one of the most common reasons for consulting a vet

 - Is available in wet and dry formulas

 Once the underlying cause of the digestive disorder has been diagnosed, your vet may then recommend switching to feeding other foods in the Hill's range.
-However, only feed the food recommended by your vet - do not be tempted to 'home-cook' food or mix it with another brand.
+Only feed the food recommended by your vet - do not be tempted to 'home-cook' food or mix it with another brand.
 You can also ask your vet for advice on feeding several small meals a day, and always provide plenty of clean, fresh water.